deb or

 service using the Services control panel after making any changes to

-the configuration file in order for the change to take effect.perl c:\perl64\bin\radiusd
+the configuration file in order for the change to take effect.perl c:\perl64\bin\radiusd.
+Since a

 Windows service has no “current directory” or “Current drive”, you must be